 Superhumans.
-There is an interesting show that you can watch called Stan Lee’s Superhumans.
-Many are ordinary people except that they have a one special ability that makes them truly special.
-One can withstand high temperatures in a sauna, another can run for 16 hours, for a third it’s speed when shooting guns, while another shoots arrows with truly incredible accuracy, etc.
+There is an interesting show called Stan Lee’s Superhumans.
+Many are ordinary people except that they have one special ability that makes them truly special.
+One can withstand high temperatures in a sauna, another can run for 16 hours, for a third, its speed when shooting guns, while another shoots arrows with truly incredible accuracy, etc.

 I was not graced with a phenomenal memory.
 Getting a degree in pharmacy required a great deal of effort and endless hours inputting drug descriptions from sources such as the Physician’s Desk Reference.
 For each drug, you would have to remember its brand name, its generic name, dosage, how it worked in the body, the class of drugs it was part of, contraindications, possible adverse reactions, etc.

-However, I once had a next door neighbor who never seemed to do any type of studying.
+However, I once had a next-door neighbor who never seemed to do any type of study.
 He might open a book 24 hours before an exam, but that was about it.
-So I asked him once about this once.
+So I asked him once about this.

 He told me he could make a mental picture of every page in the textbook and then pull the information from that page to get an A. He went on to become a doctor of course.

 Periodically, you see a movie about an “idiot savant.”
 These individuals have a special ability, but certain human relations skills remain undeveloped.
-Below are some examples.
+Below are a couple of examples.

 “To understand how to make good decisions, one must understand the limitations of rationality.” — M. Johannsen